Article at a Glance:

 Hydromorphone Hydrochloride Addiction Risk

-After regular use of hydromorphone hydrochloride, a person may become physically dependent on the drug.
-However, this does not indicate psychological addiction.
-When someone becomes dependent on opioids like hydromorphone hydrochloride, it means their body is used to having the medication present and relies on it to help alleviate pain.
-Addiction to hydromorphone hydrochloride occurs if a person begins to experience strong cravings for the drug and takes it in ways that are not normally administered to produce a much stronger feeling.
+When someone becomes dependent on opioids like hydromorphone hydrochloride, their body is used to having the medication present and relies on it to help reduce pain.
+Addiction to hydromorphone HCL occurs when a person begins to experience strong cravings for the drug and takes it in ways other than prescribed to produce a much stronger feeling.

-If a person becomes psychologically reliant upon hydromorphone hydrochloride, they will show signs indicating that they are struggling with addiction, such as:
+If a person becomes addicted to an opioid like hydromorphone HCL, they may show signs such as:

-- Taking the opioid specifically for its euphoric feeling, even when pain is not a problem.
+- Taking the drug specifically for its euphoric effects, even when pain is not a problem

-- Showing little or no interest in other aspects of life, like work, school, and socializing with loved ones.
+- Showing little or no interest in other aspects of life, such as work, school and socializing with loved ones

-- Withdrawal symptoms occur when treatment is stopped.
+- Withdrawal symptoms that occur when treatment is stopped

-Developing a tolerance for hydromorphone hydrochloride is possible even if someone takes it in the recommended dosage.
-It is important to never exceed or increase dosage without medical approval to reduce the potential for substance misuse and addiction.
+Developing a tolerance for hydromorphone hydrochloride is possible, even if someone takes it in the recommended dosage.
+To reduce risks of misuse and addiction, it is important to never exceed or increase a dosage without medical approval.

 FAQs About Hydromorphone HCL

-Hydromorphone hydrochloride is a narcotic pain reliever prescribed for alleviating long-term moderate to severe chronic pain.
-It is classified as an opioid analgesic and it alters how the body responds to pain signals, reducing a person’s awareness of pain.
+Hydromorphone hydrochloride is a narcotic pain reliever prescribed to treat moderate to severe chronic pain.
+It is classified as an opioid analgesic, so it alters how the body responds to pain signals and reduces a person’s awareness of pain.

-Hydromorphone hydrochloride can be prescribed as an oral liquid, extended-release tablet, immediate-release tablet, or intramuscular injection.
+Hydromorphone HCL can be prescribed as an oral liquid, extended-release tablet, immediate-release tablet and intramuscular injection.

 Hydromorphone Hydrochloride Side Effects